Coupled electron-phonon hydrodynamics and viscous thermoelectric equations: Viscous Thermoelectric Equations

-\subsection{Viscous Heat Equations}
+\subsubsection{Viscous Heat Equations}

-The VHE describes heat-only transport in electrical insulators, we can neglect transport by electrons, and the charge and electron momentum relaxons trivially become zero vectors.
-This means that \cref{eq:VTE_charge,eq:VTE_el_mom} are trivially satisfied, and additionally $\chi_e,\ \tilde\alpha,\ \eta_{\rm pe}$, and $D_{\rm pe}$ vanish.
-Therefore, under these conditions, the VTE simplify to:
+The Viscous Heat Equations (VHE) describe hydrodynamic phonon-mediated heat transport in electrical insulators.
+In this regime, electron transport contributions can be neglected, so that $\mathrm{f}_{\km} = 0$.
+Comparing with \cref{eq:deviation_expansion}, we find that $\V = -\bar\mu/e$ and $\bm{u}_{\rm e} = 0$.
+The charge flux $\bm{J}$ and electron momentum flux $\Pi^{\rm e}$ vanish by definition, as they only receive contributions from out-of-equilibrium electrons.
+Their respective balance equations in the VTE, \cref{eq:VTE_el_mom,eq:VTE_charge}, are trivially satisfied.
+Under these conditions, the VTE simplify to: